 - Learn about healthcare in Montenegro from Nedžmije Beriša, a Romani medical doctor and assembly member of the ruling coalition of the Democratic Party of Socialists.

-- Visit Dubrovnik and walk in the footsteps of the emperor at Diocletian’s Palace.
+- Visit Dubrovnik and Split, where we walk in the footsteps of the emperor at Diocletian’s Palace.

 - See the ancient town of Budva, founded by Greeks in the fourth century.